 What You Need to File

-James R. Jones, Attorney at Law offers a free 30-minute consultation to help you determine if you qualify for Chapter 7.
+James R. Jones, Attorney at Law offers a 30-minute consultation to help you determine if you qualify for Chapter 7.
 In addition to income statements for the Means Test, we also ask that you provide information about the following:

 - Current income sources